Qiksar/crudio/README.md

 ## Get started quick - Let's create a database and fill it with data!

+If you already understand the value of automatically generated test data, and you love Postgres and Hasura as much as we do, and you're impatient, then you can't wait to read to the end of this line and find out how to actually try it out without any fuss, or verbose instructions...ok we'll stop teasing you now!

 `wget -O - https://raw.githubusercontent.com/qiksar/crudio/main/tools/init.sh | bash`

 - Fetches the demonstration initialisation script from Github and executes it